How To Create an Effective Task List for Productivity

-If you’re like most Americans these days, you are juggling multiple roles, jobs, and tasks on any given day.
+If you’re like most these days, you are juggling multiple roles, jobs, and tasks on any given day.
 We are busy.
 There are a lot of external expectations of us, internal expectations that we put on ourselves, and more options for how to perform any given task than we’ve ever had before.

 Using a productivity system to get things done can be the difference between chaos and peace.
 It’s the difference between struggling to juggle everything and high performance.
 A method to the madness organizes the madness into something positive and productive.